3.

 3. Divine Intervention: The Lord heard their complaint and summoned Moses, Aaron, and Miriam to the tent of meeting.
 God then appeared in a pillar of cloud at the entrance to the tent.

 4. God's Reprimand and Punishment: God explicitly affirmed Moses' special status as the most faithful servant, who had a unique relationship with Him, different from any other prophet.
-Miriam was struck with leprosy as punishment for the insubordination, and Aaron pleaded for her healing.
+Miriam was struck with leprosy as punishment for her insubordination, and Aaron pleaded for her healing.

 5. Miriam's Isolation and Healing: Miriam was shut out of the camp for seven days, after which she was healed and allowed to return.